 Inputs.
-What’s used in a project to implement it, such as personnel, financial capital and equipment.
+Resources devoted to a program or project to implement it, such as personnel, financial capital and equipment.

 Outcomes.
-The consequences of a program, activity or intervention.
-These changes may be positive or negative.
+Things that are different because of an organization, program, activity or intervention.
+These changes may be positive and negative, unintended and intended.

 Pay for Success.
 Funding model that links payments to results.

 ProSocial.
 Voluntary behavior intended to help others or society as a whole.

 ProSocial Activation.
 Defined by PSV as using the reach and distribution channels of owned media and/or sports and entertainment sponsorships to bring attention to causes, community priorities, etc.